7 Predictive Modeling

 Predictive Modeling Vocabulary

-The new data on which we make predictions is called test data.
+The new data on which we make predictions are called test data.

-The data used to fit the model is called training data.
+The data used to fit the model are called training data.

 In the training data, we know the values of the explanatory and response variables.
 In the test data, we know only the values of the explanatory variables and want to predict the values of the response variable.